Commands Reference¶

 Options¶

---verbose,-v- Show detailed output for each file
+--verbose,-v- Show detailed output per file and per-phase story breakdown

 Output¶

-Shows files grouped into three sections:
+Shows grouped sections:

 - Guide - The rendered